awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-record-contents.md

 **`eventType`**
 Identifies the type of event that generated the event record\.
 This can be the one of the following values:
 + `AwsApiCall` – An API was called\.
-+ `AwsServiceEvent` – The service generated an event related to your trail\.
++ `[AwsServiceEvent](non-api-aws-service-events.md)` – The service generated an event related to your trail\.
 For example, this can occur when another account made a call with a resource that you own\.
-+ `ConsoleSignin` – A user in your account \(root, IAM, federated, SAML, or SwitchRole\) signed in to the AWS Management Console\.
++ `[AwsConsoleSignin](cloudtrail-event-reference-aws-console-sign-in-events.md)` – A user in your account \(root, IAM, federated, SAML, or SwitchRole\) signed in to the AWS Management Console\.
 Support for this field begins with `eventVersion` ` 1.02`\.

 **`apiVersion`**